CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 > remind assignment t/2016-10-16 10:00pm
 ```

 In this scenario, since there are multiple task names with the keyword `assignment`, both results are returned and you get to choose, via specifying an index, which task is the reminder for.
-This mechanism is known as fuzzy searching and it works for all commands with the field `KEYWORDS`.
+This mechanism is known as fuzzy searching and it is implemented for all commands with the field `KEYWORDS`.
 How cool is that?

 #### Edit a task/reminder: `edit`
 Things change all the time, and that applies to tasks too.
 To help facilitate these changes, you can edit your tasks and reminders.
 All you have to do, is to type `edit` and some keywords to search for your task and provide the new details and Linenux will update your tasks and reminders.